 Almost every business can be sold even if you winged it.
 Just lower the price enough and someone will bite.
-Selling it quickly at the best price possible, however, require proper planning and process.
+Selling it quickly at the best price possible, however, require proper planning, process and dealing with nuances the right way.

 I’m happy to unveil some industry secrets that could help you sell a business quickly on your own and get the most cash in your pocket.